aanandbajaj/auto-auction-hub-demo/README.md

 ## Overview

-The Auto Auction Hub Web Application is a platform for buying and selling impounded vehicles in Canada.
+This web app is a platform for buying and selling impounded vehicles in Canada.
 It provides a user-friendly interface for tow yards and impounds to list their vehicles for sale and reach a wider audience of interested buyers.
 This README provides an overview of the different components and features of the application.

 ### Technologies Used